PetrM1/OndraSPO186_ZXUno/Readme.md

 ## Graphics generation (Video circuit)

 Ondra has a very unique video circuit.
 Video address counter is made with 2x КР580ВИ53 programmable interval timers - Russian clone of [i8253](https://en.wikipedia.org/wiki/Intel_8253).
 In fact although Ondra was designed and manufactured in Czechoslovakia most of ICs were "Made in [USSR](https://en.wikipedia.org/wiki/Soviet_Union)".
-Timers are used for generating [VSync and HSync](https://en.wikipedia.org/wiki/Analog_television#Vertical_synchronization) start pulses as well as for generating video address itself.
+Timers are used for generating [VSync and HSync](https://en.wikipedia.org/wiki/Analog_television#Vertical_synchronization) start pulses as well as for generaing video address itself.
 Cheap, simple but not easy :)
 Advantage of this solution is that screen resolution can be programmatically changed.
 Disadvantage is that CPU has to be while screen is being drawn.
 CPU works on about 18-20% only.